0

 Another variable that can further exacerbate a failed damp-proofing cream treatment is the choice of material used for replastering.
 The height of rising damp is determined by both the porosity of the building materials and the rate of evaporation.
 If a very dense and non-vapour permeable material, like sand and cement render, is used to replaster over a failed rising damp treatment then it can actually push the height of the damp higher than its original height, causing further damage.

-To ensure this does not occur, it is highly recommended to use a breathable salt and damp-proof renovation plaster, such as Dryzone Damp-Resistant Plaster.
+use a breathable salt and damp-proof renovation plaster, such as Dryzone Damp-Resistant Plaster.
 This means that, if a failure of the damp-proofing cream was to occur, the rising damp would not rise any higher than it originally did.

 Fix the Failure with Dryrod